Probate Registry opening hours are between 9.30am-4.30pm

 CourtSA will then take you to the payments page.

 If you have made a mistake in your lodgement you need to email the Probate Registry as soon as possible to inform of the mistake.
-Registry Staff will then determine and notify the appropriate course.
+Registry staff will then determine and notify the appropriate course.

 After lodging your grant application CourtSA will automatically create an Original Will Coversheet.

-2. In the space provided on the original Will coversheet provide details of what will be enclosed in the envelope.
+2. In the space provided on the original Will Coversheet provide details of what will be enclosed in the envelope.

 Assessment of your application for a grant